 There is no auto-apply toggle inside Naukri.
 People search for “how to enable auto apply in Naukri” expecting a setting, and it does not exist.
 The closest native feature is the 5-at-once bulk apply above, which is still you, clicking, capped at 50.

 What people actually want is scheduled auto-apply: set it once, and applications go out across the day to roles that match your filters, without you sitting at the screen.
 That requires a tool that runs on a browser session you authorize.
 ApplyCove does exactly this.
 It opens a real Chrome browser on your authorized Naukri session, works through matching jobs, fills the repetitive fields, answers screening questions from your saved profile, and pauses for OTP so your security is never bypassed.
 You watch every action live and can stop at any point.
+For the full setup walkthrough, see how to enable auto apply on Naukri.

 How to safely apply to more than 50 jobs a day